0LNetworkCommunity/libra-framework/container/README.md

 # Libra-node container image

-Run the container with a volume mount at `/root/.libra`, for example like this:
+Run the container with a volume mount at `/root/.libra`, for example like this to deploy a full node:

 ```shell
 $ cd some-handy-place